matteodelucchi/bnaiaR/README.md

 data(adb)
 ```

-The data sets description can be found in the respective help page.
+The data sets description can be accessed in the respective help page.

 ``` r
 help(adb)